Anarchism in Tunisia: History

 High unemployment, food inflation, corruption, a lack of political freedoms and poor living conditions led to a wave of demonstrations breaking out in December 2011, catalyzed by the self-immolation of Mohamed Bouazizi.
 Tunisian anarchists were among the participants, including the Disobedience Movement, which called for occupations, general strikes and other acts of civil disobedience.
 Trade unions also played an integral role in the protests, calling a wave of strikes against the government.
 After 28 days of sustained civil resistance, in January 2011, the government of Ben Ali was overthrown and Tunisia began a process of democratisation.

 The new political climate created by the revolution allowed for the emergence of the Tunisian anarchist movement into the public sphere.
 But it also saw the growth of Islamism on the political stage, with the Ennahda Movement winning the 2011 Tunisian Constituent Assembly election and forming a coalition government.
 The Disobedience Movement subsequently denounced what they described as a "counter-revolution" by the new Islamist-led government and issued a declaration of principles calling for the establishment of libertarian socialism in Tunisia.

-On February 6, 2013, the left-wing opposition leader Chokri Belaid was assassinated outside his house by an unknown gunman, trigerring a political crisis and igniting a renewed series of protests against the new government.
+On February 6, 2013, the left-wing opposition leader Chokri Belaid was assassinated outside his house by an unknown gunman, triggering a political crisis and igniting a renewed series of protests against the new government.
 During the protests, the Ennahda Movement's headquarters were set on fire, in an action claimed by Tunisian anarchists.
 In March 2013, the Disobedience Movement published an anti-capitalist manifesto, in response to the holding of the World Social Forum in Tunis.
 At the beginning of July 2013, the Disobedience Movement also issued a call for unity of the revolutionary elements in Tunisia.
 On July 21, 2013, three affiliates of the anarcha-feminist group Feminist Attack were arrested and beaten by police for painting graffiti on the wall of the Ministry of Women's Affairs.